termux/proot-distro/README.md

 * `--isolated`

-  Do not mount host volumes inside chroot environment.
-If this option was given, following mount points will not be accessible inside chroot:
+  Do not mount host volumes inside proot environment.
+If this option was given, following mount points will not be accessible:

   * /apex (only Android 10+)
   * /data/dalvik-cache